box-builder/box/docs/index.md

     * Simultaneous build of multiple projects
     * Read-Eval-Print-Loop (Shell) mode
 * In the build plan itself:
+    * Layer Management and editing
+    * Post-run hooks (similar to Dockerfile `ONBUILD`, but during the initial run)
     * Tagging
     * Flattening
     * Debug mode (drop to a shell in the middle of a plan run and inspect your container)